project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Transition-finance-for-farmers-with-benedikt-phil-taylor-and-brandon-welch-mad-agriculture.md

 ---
-title: Transition Finance for Farmers with Benedikt - Phil Taylor and Brandon Welch, Mad Agriculture
+title: Transition Finance For Farmers With Benedikt Phil Taylor And Brandon Welch Mad Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-06-16)